 Riding a tuk-tuk in Thailand is a must and a blast.
 Tuk tuks are more common than taxis and typically cheaper depending on your negotiating skills.
 Always set a price before hopping in and starting your trip.

 If it’s your first time in Bangkok, we highly recommend this Bangkok by night tuk-tuk tour.
 It is our favorite tour in Bangkok.
-It is like a little taste of the best of Bangkok.
+It is like a little taste of the best of Bangkok and a great experience.

 This tour visits a ton of Bangkok’s attractions, including Wat Arun, Wat Pho, Bangkok Old City, the Giant Swing, Chinatown, Flower Market in Bangkok, drives by the Grand Palace all lit up at night, and even skips the line at the #1 Pad Thai place in Bangkok.